gb22289/COMS20012/docs/exercises/Exercice6.md

 1. What is a spatial memory safety violation?
+   It is an instance where a program accesses memory outside the bounds that it was allocated.

-2. In the reading [article](http://www.pl-enthusiast.net/2014/07/21/memory-safety/)  by Prof. hicks, he provides a definition of memory safety as *No accesses to undefined memory*.
+3. In the reading [article](http://www.pl-enthusiast.net/2014/07/21/memory-safety/)  by Prof. hicks, he provides a definition of memory safety as *No accesses to undefined memory*.
 Later he argues that it does not cover buffer overflows.
 Can you explain why so?
+   Buffer overflow doesn't necessarily mean that the memory that was accessed was undefined, it may have been used by another program.

-3. Consider the following code:
+5. Consider the following code:
     ```
     void main(){
     	int count=0;